No. 22 Auburn reaches SEC tourney final, downs Florida 65-62

 NASHVILLE, Tenn.
+(AP) — The Auburn Tigers are stringing together some impressive accomplishments with coach Bruce Pearl.
+Now they have a chance at something particularly special before the NCAA Tournament.

-(AP) — Jared Harper hit a 3-pointer with 12 seconds left as No. 22 Auburn held off Florida 65-62 Saturday to reach the Southeastern Conference Tournament championship for the first time since 2000.
+Jared Harper hit a 3-pointer with 12 seconds left as No. 22 Auburn held off Florida 65-62 Saturday to reach the Southeastern Conference Tournament championship for the first time since 2000.

-Auburn (25-9) came in as the fifth-seeded team after sharing the SEC regular-season title a year ago, and now the Tigers will play either No. 4 Kentucky or No. 8 Tennessee on Sunday, looking for their second tournament championship and first since 1985.
+Auburn (25-9) came in as the fifth-seeded team after sharing the SEC regular-season title a year ago, and now the Tigers will play No. 8 Tennessee, an 82-78 winner over No. 4 Kentucky, on Sunday, looking for their second tournament championship and first since 1985.
 The title game also will give them a chance to burnish their NCAA Tournament seeding.

+“There’s a difference between having a Top 25 team and having a Top 25 program,” Pearl said.
+“The more we win, the more we have both.”

 Florida (19-15) may have needed one more upset after knocking off regular-season champ LSU in the quarterfinals to earn their at-large NCAA berth.